Anti-Judaism: Early Christianity and the Judaizers

-The main distinction of the Early Christian community from its Jewish roots was the belief that Jesus was the long-awaited Messiah, (Note: "In effect, they [Jewish Christians] seemed to regard Christianity as an affirmation of every aspect of contemporary Judaism, with the addition of one extra belief—that Jesus was the Messiah.
+The main distinction of the early Christian community from its Jewish roots was the belief that Jesus was the long-awaited Messiah, (Note: "In effect, they [Jewish Christians] seemed to regard Christianity as an affirmation of every aspect of contemporary Judaism, with the addition of one extra belief—that Jesus was the Messiah.
 Unless males were circumcised, they could not be saved.") as in the Confession of Peter, but that in itself would not have severed the Jewish connection.
-Another point of divergence was the questioning by Christians of the continuing applicability of the Law of Moses (the Torah), though the Apostolic Decree of the Apostolic Age of Christianity appears to parallel the Noahide Law of Judaism.
-The two issues came to be linked in a theological discussion within the Christian community as to whether the coming of the Messiah (First or Second Coming) annulled either some (Supersessionism), or all (Abrogation of Old Covenant laws), of the Judaic laws in what came to be called a New Covenant.
+Another point of divergence was the questioning by Christians of the continuing applicability of the Law of Moses (i.e., the Mosaic Law of the Torah), though the Apostolic Decree of the Apostolic Age of Christianity appears to parallel the Noahide Law of Judaism.
+The two issues came to be linked in a theological discussion within the Christian community as to whether the coming of the Messiah—in either first or future second coming—annulled some or all of the law given in the Hebrew Bible in what came to be called the New Covenant.